WHO WE ARE

 Cynthia DelBello

 Cynthia joined Arts & Sciences in 2018 as our Volunteer Coordinator and Admissions/Office Assistant.
-She brings over 20 years of Administrative work experience and 6 years of them in Management.
-She attended Marymount Manhattan College in New York City studying Communications and Media Arts.
-After a decade in Seattle, she moved to Santa Fe so their children could grow up closer to their Grandparents.
-She enjoys spending her free time exploring small towns, reliving her childhood playing with her kids and has a passion for cooking and gardening.
-She and her Husband, Amo are proud parents of Mia (Centaur) and Rosie (Unicorn). cynthia@santafeschool.org
+She brings over 20 years of Administrative work experience and 6 years of Management experience.
+She attended Marymount Manhattan College in New York City, studying Communications and Media Arts.
+After a decade in Seattle, she moved to Santa Fe in 2011.
+She enjoys spending her free time with her children, exploring small towns, and has a passion for cooking.
+Her daughters, Mia and Rosie, are students at Arts & Sciences. cynthia@santafeschool.org

 Debbie McFarland